 Checking out our Boat Finder tool is an excellent way to find the best boat for you and your family, but if you want to limit your search to the best boats for ocean boating, there are some special considerations to take into account.
 Filter your search by “Boat Offshore” on the Boat Finder, and you’ll find you’re left with nine choices.

-9 Best Ocean and Offshore Boats
+9 Best Ocean Boats

 - Cabin Cruisers

 - Center Consoles

 - Multi-Hull Powerboats (Catamarans)

 Obviously, this is a wide range of boat types and which will be your personal best choice depends on how you plan to use your boat.
 If you enjoy saltwater fishing and you dream about hunting down huge pelagic trophy fish, this list of choices shrinks to include center consoles, sportfishing yachts, and walkarounds.
 But if you just want to go on dolphin- or whale-watching cruises or head down the coast to a new destination, one of the other types of boats will probably be a better pick.

 In all of these cases, however, one thing’s for sure: you want to feel safe and confident in your boat’s abilities.
 To that end, there are some specific attributes any vessel needs if you plan to use it for ocean boating.

 First and foremost, any boat that goes through an inlet and into the ocean must be large enough and seaworthy enough to safely handle the conditions.